WHAT IS THE HATCHERY?

 The Hatchery is an immersive summer learning experience where participants apply design thinking and lean startup methods to develop solutions and test potential business ideas.
 We want students who are passionate about learning the foundational skills of entrepreneurship while working on problems that matter.
 Students in the Hatchery interact with each other, staff, faculty, and entrepreneurial experts and mentors to bring their own startup ideas to life.

-Due to the COVID-19 pandemic, the Baker Institute is planning for a virtual Hatchery experience.
+Due to the COVID-19 pandemic, the Baker Institute is making plans for both in -person and virtual Hatchery options.
 A virtual Hatchery will include real-time interactions with Hatchery peers and experts, challenges and virtual pitches.
 We'll have peer feedback groups and online mentoring.
-We are confident a virtual Hatchery will provide the experience of ideating with entrepreneurial mindset and taking action on those ideas, just as past in-person Hatcherys have done.
+Our virtual 2020 Hatchery experience was a great success, so we are confident we can provide an impactful program whether in-person or remotely.